Duvindu-Ushan/Traffic-Light-System/README.md

-# 4-Way Traffic Light Controller — FATEK PLC (WinProLadder)
+# 4-Way Traffic Light Controller — PLC Programming

 A ladder-logic implementation of a **4-way signalized intersection** built with **WinProLadder** for the **FATEK PLC series**.
 The controller runs **24/7 without human intervention** and splits the junction into two coordinated approaches: **North–South (NS)** and **West–East (WE)**.
 Vehicles travel **straight only** (no left/right turns). **Pedestrians** cross **in parallel** with the active vehicle direction.
 An **Emergency Start/Stop** is provided.